Using a WebSocket Endpoint¶

 - Deploy the artifacts in your Micro Integrator.

-Starting the Websocket client:
+Starting the Websocket server:

 - Download the netty artifacts zip file from here and extract it.
 The extracted folder will be shown as